chefong/8-Puzzle/README.md

 When running the program, you're given the option to select 3 different options to search by, described below.

 ### Uniform Cost Search
-This search method prioritizes nodes with the cheapest total path cost (depth) and expand them.
+This search method prioritizes nodes with the cheapest total path cost (depth) and expands them.

 ### A* Search with Misplaced Tiles Heuristic
 A* search also takes into account how close a given state is to the goal state, measured by the heuristic function.
 The heuristic here is counting the total number of misplaced tiles by comparing a given state to the goal state.
 Less misplaced tiles means the state is closer to the goal.